 Best Time To Visit: October to March.

 The monuments of Mandu can be divided into three categories which includes the Royal Enclave, the central group and Rewa Kund group.
 The royal enclave includes Jahaz Mahal, Hindola Mahal.
-The central group has Hoshang Shah’s tomb, Jami Masjid, Ashrafi Mahal and the Rewa Kund group has Rewa kund, Baz Bahadur palace, Roopmati pavillion.
-Then there are some more monuments which are not kept in any of the groups this includes Nilkanth shrine and palace.
-Hathi Mahal, Darya Khan’s Tomb, Dai Ka Mahal, Dai ki choti Bahan Ka Mahal and many other such monuments are worth giving a visit.
+The central group has Hoshang Shah’s tomb, Jami Masjid, Ashrafi Mahal and the Rewa Kund group has Rewa Kund, Baz Bahadur Palace, Roopmati Pavillion.
+Then there are some more monuments which are not kept in any of the groups this includes the Nilkanth shrine and palace.
+Hathi Mahal, Darya Khan’s Tomb, Dai Ka Mahal, Dai ki Choti Bahan Ka Mahal and many other such monuments are worth giving a visit.

-Jahaz Mahal: Jahaz Mahal or the ship palace was built by Sultan Ghiyas-ud-din-Khilji to maintain his large Harem (place where the ladies of rulers lived).
+Jahaz Mahal: Jahaz Mahal or the ship palace was built by Sultan Ghiyas-ud-din-Khilji to maintain his large Harem (a place where the ladies of rulers lived).
 This palace is in shape of a ship and is locate between Munj Talao and Kapur Talao (pond).

 Hindola Mahal: The church like Hindola mahal or the Swinging palace derives its name from the sloping sidewalks.
-Due to the slopes the walls of this palace seems to be swinging.
+Due to the slopes, the walls of this palace seem to be swinging.
 Hindola mahal essentially was a meeting place during Ghiyas-ud-din-Khilji’s time.

 Jami Masjid: This huge Mosque stands on high plinth and is adorned by imposing domes.
-A huge dome and minaret forms the center of this mosque which derives its inspiration from the great mosque of Damascus.
+A huge dome and minaret form the center of this mosque which derives its inspiration from the great mosque of Damascus.
 The scale on which this mosque was built and the proportions of the building is just unimaginable.
-The number of bays and arrangements of pillars and arches, rows of domes above all make this mosque very pleasing in nature.
-Particularly from the central court is covered with huge colonades which makes it very fascinating.
+The number of bays and arrangements of pillars and arches, rows of domes above all makes this mosque very pleasing in nature.
+Particularly from the central court is covered with huge colonnades which makes it very fascinating.

 Rewa Kund: This pond was build to supply water to Rani Roopmati’s palace.
 Built by Baz Bahadur, the pond is considered very sacred today.